pleiszenburg/abgleich/docs/source/installation.rst

     It is strongly recommended to operate ``abgleich`` with user privileges only.

-It is recommended to created dedicated user accounts on all involved systems and to grant them specific rights only.
-If operations must be triggered on remote systems, `public key authentication must be configured`_ for ``ssh`` for the relevant user accounts on all involved machines.
+It is recommended to created dedicated user accounts on all involved machines and to grant them specific rights only.
+If operations must be triggered on remote machines, `public key authentication must be configured`_ for ``ssh`` for the relevant user accounts on all involved machines.
 For additional details, see man pages of `ssh-keygen`_ and `ssh`_ itself.

 .. _public key authentication must be configured: https://help.ubuntu.com/community/SSH/OpenSSH/Keys
 .. _ssh-keygen: https://linux.die.net/man/1/ssh-keygen